-With the existence of Reference Picture Resampling, in the "main" profile of VVC, the additional burden for scalability support is just a minor modification of the high-level syntax (HLS).
+With the existence of Reference Picture Resampling (RPR), in the "main" profile of VVC, the additional burden for scalability support is just a minor modification of the highlevel syntax (HLS).
 In technical aspects, the inter-layer prediction is employed in a scalable system to improve the coding efficiency of the enhancement layers.
 In addition to the spatial and temporal motion-compensated predictions that are available in a single- layer codec, the inter-layer prediction in [VVC] uses the resampled video data of the reconstructed reference picture from a reference layer to predict the current enhancement layer.
-Then, the resampling process for inter-layer prediction is performed at the block-level, by modifying the existing interpolation process for motion compensation.
+Then, the resampling process for inter-layer prediction is performed at the blocklevel, without modifying the existing interpolation process for motion compensation compared to non-scalable RPR.
 It means that no additional resampling process is needed to support scalability.